 A lot has changed in the long range shooting game over the last several years, it has developed from more of an art to a science.
 Ballistic programs for smartphones and Bluetooth capable Kestrels are now common place among the long range shooting crowd.
 Fortunately, rangefinder manufactures have also been paying attention and many have upgraded their high end long distance rangefinders to assist the extreme range marksman.

 What to look for:

 Horizontal Design: When ranging small targets or objects at a great distance it is important to hold the rangefinder as steady as possible to ensure a first attempt reading.
-Here the horizontal style rangefinders shine as they allow the shooter to hold the unit with both hands like a pair of binoculars; this is generally accepted as a more stable grip than the one used to hold a vertical design rangefinder.
-The disadvantage of the horizontal rangefinder is their larger design compared to the vertical rangefinder; however this increased stability and ranging power is an acceptable tradeoff for most long range shooters.
+Here the horizontal style rangefinders shine as they allow the shooter to hold the unit steady using a solid two hand grip; this is generally accepted as a more stable grip than the one used to hold a vertical design rangefinder.
+The horizontal rangefinder design also provides a large flat surface for use on a tripod and many models come equipped with a threaded hole for mounting a tripod.

 Rifle Shooting Rangefinders

 *measured in degrees only

 Gunwerks G7 BR2 - This rangefinder is capable of calculating a large number of factors often reserved for ballistic software on a separate device.
 The G7 BR2 has room for five different user entered cartridge/bullet combos with information such as your chosen bullet's ballistic coefficient and the muzzle velocity of your load among a few of the options the user can input.
 We are working on a full review as a paragraph to explain what all this rangefinder can do doesn't begin to cover it.
 For now the bottom line is if you are willing to spend some time setting the G7 BR2 up and learning how to use it, then it is probably the best long/extreme range hunting rangefinder out there.